 In terms of getting from the airport, Faro is the main gateway to the Algarve and from here you can arrange a shuttle service to most of the region’s key resorts.
 While these shuttles are far from pricey, you can also opt for the DIY bus approach, according to your preference.

 Towards the end of September and early October things tend to quieten down a bit across the Algarve, but the temperature still hovers around the low 20s with highs up to 25C.
 If you don’t fancy battling for a space on the beach, this might be the ideal time for you to visit.
 It’s also possible to pick up cheaper deals on hotels and flights at this time of year.

-For a cheap day out to a lovely, quiet beach head to the Ilha Deserta: a privately owned island that buffers the Ria Formosa natural park from the power of the Atlantic.
-The island is completely uninhabited and all you will find here is in terms of civilisation is the Estaminé eco-restaurant and a few fishermen’s huts.
+For a cheap day out to a lovely, quiet beach head to the Ilha Deserta: a privately owned island that buffers the Ria Formosa Natural Park from the power of the Atlantic.
+All you’ll find here in terms of civilization is the Estaminé eco-restaurant and a few fishermen’s huts.
 The real draw though is not the restaurant – which can be quite pricey, so perhaps stick to a picnic – it’s the isolated beach.
 Lapped by rolling waves, this gem at Portugal’s southern tip is the ideal place to escape and get away from life’s worries.
-Two sun-loungers and a shade will set you back around €20 for the day here, so if your budget is tight, take a beach towel.The Animaris tour company runs a number of ferry shuttles to the island every day, which you can take for €10 return.
+Two sun-loungers and an umbrella will set you back €25 for the day here, so if your budget is tight, take a beach towel.The Animaris tour company runs a number of ferry shuttles to the island every day, which you can take for €10 return.
 Nature lovers may want to pay an extra €25 to learn about the flora and fauna of the park, but if you’re just after a day on the beach, stick to the cheaper fare.
 Arrange boat tours from Faro or book online.